merefield/discourse-chatbot/README.md

 * `chatbot_permitted_all_categories` and `chatbot_permitted_categories` control Topic availability.
 * `chatbot_permitted_in_private_messages` and `chatbot_permitted_in_chat` control those surfaces.

+### Automatic replies in topics

+`chatbot_unlimited_topic_auto_replies` is enabled by default.
+Once the bot has participated, it can keep replying without a mention while only one human is participating.
+The system user and built-in bot accounts do not count as humans.

+Disable unlimited replies to use `chatbot_auto_reply_up_to_post_count`:

+* **0:** require an @mention or a direct reply to a bot post, including in auto-response categories.
+* **A positive number:** allow automatic replies while the topic's total post count is at or below that number.
+Follow-ups still require previous bot participation and only one human participant.

+The count includes human and bot posts, not just questions or bot replies.
+For example, with a limit of 3, a human question, bot answer, and human follow-up total 3 posts, so the bot can answer that follow-up.
+The next human post exceeds the limit and needs a mention or direct reply.

+The final automatic reply includes a reminder to reply directly or @mention the bot to continue.

+Explicit mentions and direct replies work above the limit, subject to the usual permissions and quotas.
+These settings do not affect Personal Messages or Chat.

 ### Category auto-responder

 Categories listed in `chatbot_auto_respond_categories` can receive an automatic reply to each new Topic.
 Configure the Category-specific additional prompt in that Category's settings.